La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Removing the relative clause with **noi** retains the meaning: _I like Doris._

-In spoken English the distinction is often achieved using intonation or by guessing.
-Also relative clauses with **noi** are traditionally separated with commas in English, they use _which_ or _who_ and the word _that_ is not used in them.
+In spoken English, the distinction is often achieved using intonation or by guessing.
+Also, relative clauses with **noi** are traditionally separated with commas in English.
+They use _which_ or _who_, and the word _that_ is not used in them.

 Let's have another example.